PaoloMazzon/JamEngine/docs/BehaviourMap.md

-Behaviour Maps & Automated Entity Function Calls
+JamBehaviour Maps & Automated JamEntity Function Calls
 ================================================
-Behaviour maps are a way of automating an entity's behaviour.
+JamBehaviour maps are a way of automating an entity's behaviour.
 They make managing many entities at once much easier when used with a world.
 The general form of using behaviour maps is as follows: